AymanSD/LaneTrackingAndDetermination/README.md

 This algorithm is still under development.

-# To Import OpenCV library into Python
+# To Import OpenCV library into Python3

 Open Python IDLE
 write down the folowing commands